thephpleague/omnipay-migs/README.md

 ## Basic Usage

-The following gatmigss are provided by this package:
+The following gateways are provided by this package:

 * Migs_TwoParty
 * Migs_ThreeParty